wralex/wralex.github.io/index.markdown

 1. [Editing with Pandoc](/instructions/Editing-With-Pandoc) - This is a tutorial
-   I'm creating where I use VS Code & Pandoc along with an Azure DevOps repo to convert a Word Document into Markdown and reversing the process along with it generating other formats, such as a Web Page.
+   I'm creating where I use VS Code & Pandoc along with an Azure DevOps repo to convert a Word Document into Markdown and reversing the process and creating other formats, such as a Web Page.
 I also use Azure DevOps to store the files in a GIT repository to show how this may be used to future modifications.

 ## Conclusion